git-moss/DrivenByMoss-Documentation/Installation.md

    * Linux:   `~/Bitwig Studio/Extensions/`
 3. Start Bitwig Studio and open the *Dashboard*.
 Select *Settings* and *Controllers*.
 4. If **Autdetect** is enabled for most of the controllers you automatically get a popup notification.
-5. Alternatively, select **Add controller manually**.
+5. Alternatively, click on *Add controller*, select the manufacturer, then the controller and click on *Add*.
 In that case note that the extension does not start until you configured the necessary in- and outputs!

 See the documentation of the individual controllers for further installation/configuration instructions.